kpuka/SIMAH/_resources/05 StudyDesign5-SystematicReviews.md

 The search should be based on the main concepts being examined in the review.
 That is, use search terms relating the to 1) health condition of interest, 2) intervention of interest, 3) study design (e.g. randomized trial); avoid using too many different concepts.
 You should aim for high sensitivity; i.e. extensive search so that all eligible studies are identified and included.
 It is however, necessary to strike a balance between comprehensiveness and relevance.

 Search using keywords and subject headings (also referred to as MeSH terms).
 Many databases can be searched using standardized subject headings (e.g. MeSH terms) that are assigned by the indexers.
 They provide a way of retrieving articles that may use different words to describe the same concept and provide information beyond keywords.
 To ensure you're not missing important terms, examine articles you know fit your criteria and review the key words and MeSH terms associated with such articles.
 Use Boolean operators (AND, OR, and NOT) to facilitate the search (e.g. for alternate spelling / synonyms).
-Use asterisks for truncation (e.g. "random\*" for random or randomised or randomized, etc), and '?' for wildcard (e.g. "wom?n" for woman or women)
+Use asterisks for truncation (e.g. "random\*" for random or randomised or randomized, etc), and '?' for wildcard (e.g. "wom?n" for woman or women).

 Multiple databases should be used -- e.g. MEDLINE, EMBASE, CINAHL, Web of Science, Scopus.
 The appropriate databases will depend on your review (e.g. PsychINFO for mental health topics).
 Clinical Trials registers and trials results registers are an increasingly important source of information to ensure that publication bias is minimized (e.g. to minimize the "file-drawer problem").
 Forward and backward citation tracking should also be used (manually screening the studies that cite the studies in your review, and screening the reference list of the studies in the review, respectively).